-The Costs to Start a Pet Sitting or Dog Walking Business
+The Costs to Start a Pet Sitting or Dog Walking Business in 2020

 A simple breakdown of how much it will cost to start your pet sitting or dog walking company — updated for 2020